khilang/khi/design.md

 express all universal data structures found in programming languages and other formats while being easy to read and edit, so that it is a good source format.

-The universal data structures that must be supported include scalars (strings, numbers booleans, dates), lists, tuples, sets, tables, matrices, dictionaries, maps, objects, arrays, structs, enums and markup (such as text with commands or tags).
+The universal data structures that must be supported include scalars (strings, numbers, booleans, dates), lists, tuples, sets, tables, matrices, dictionaries, maps, objects, arrays, structs, enums and markup (such as text with commands or tags).
 These structures are sufficient for markup, configuration and storage.